SolidOS/solidos/README.md

 ### For anyone who likes writing text

 SolidOS has quite some documentation around it which needs constant improvement.
-Places to start with are:
+Places to start:
 - for how SolidOS works [visit the user guide](https://github.com/solid/userguide) and [SolidOS project Pod](https://solidos.solidcommunity.net/);
 - [SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs);
 - [SolidOS developer guide](https://github.com/solid/solidos/wiki).

-We are open to suggestions to improve them from structure, translation, UI to content in general.
+We are open to suggestions to improve these resources from structure, translation, UI to content in general.

 ### For anyone with an eye for design